Website Search

 Audio

-[1] UK Data Service, “Recommended formats,” University of Essex, University of Manchester and Jisc.
-Retrieved from https://www.ukdataservice.ac.uk/manage-data/format/recommended-formats.
+[1] UK Data Service, “Recommended formats,” University of Essex, University of Manchester, Jisc, UCL, and University of Edinburgh.
+Retrieved from https://ukdataservice.ac.uk/learning-hub/research-data-management/format-your-data/recommended-formats/.